olektretiak/ghost-infrastructure/README.md

 #### Architecture decisions:

 * Initial read of the Ghost documentation pointed me to the following fact:
 Ghost doesn’t support load-balanced clustering or multi-server setups of any description, there should only be one Ghost instance per site.
+More information at https://ghost.org/docs/faq/clustering-sharding-multi-server/
 Of this fact, the use of AWS CloudFront will be a good solution.
 Ghost should be deployed using a custom storage adapter to store Images on S3 (Not Implemented)

 * In the beginning, I thought of using AWS proton as it provides many benefits.
 Then I realize that the use of AWS proton might have been overkill for the team as nobody has experience how in using it, and it can take time to learn.